ZimCodes/lin-decompress.yazi/README.md

 - `current` or `active`
   - Gets selected files from current tab
 - `<nothing>` _(default)_
-  - Does not get selected files
+  - Does not get selected files from any tabs

 _**--no-password**_

 Do not prompt for password.
 By default, when an extractor with the ability to use a password is used, the user will be prompt for password.

-When the prompt appears, users can enter `!!!` to temporarily disable it for the current run.
+When the prompt appears, users can enter `!!!` to temporarily disable prompting for the current run.

 ## License